bobgeis/cljs-space-rocks/README.md

 Luckily, a dedicated rescue and rock-buster ship is already prepped and on site.
 That's you!

 * Try to keep Subspace Locus 1457 safe for travelers by busting rocks.
 * Bring any escape pods you rescue to the hospital station in the upper right.
+You will be rewarded with a temporary enhancement to your rock buster.
 * Bring any valuable minerals you happen to collect to refinery base in the lower left.
+You will be rewarded with a temporary enhancement to your rock buster.
 * If you get into a jam or if you have to abandon ship, use the Omega-13 to try again.
 * Good luck!